CarylThom/AllVeggie/README.md

 ### Future features

-* With further development just some of the future features of this site would ideally be a search function for recipes to be found by keyword.
+* With further development, just some of the future features of this site would ideally be a search function for recipes to be found by keyword.
 It would also have a more personal user profile page where images and messages could be shared.